piegope/doc/docs/en/rdm/mac/commands/edit/play-list/management.md

 ---
 title: Management
 ---
-There's 3 way to Open a Play List:
+There are 3 way to Open a Play List:

 <table>
 	<tr>